Donna Martin, Hakomi Education Network Trainer:

-There is a strong focus in our trainings (Vancouver, Montreal, Edmonton, and Charlottetown, in Canada, as well as Maui, Japan, the UK, Ireland, Argentina and Mexico) on the importance of personhood and the state of mind/being of the therapist or helper.
+There is a strong focus in our trainings (in places like Canada, Japan, the UK, Norway, Germany, Argentina and Mexico) on the importance of personhood and the state of mind/being of the therapist or helper.
 The approach is based on the belief that the presence and “beingness” of the helper is the key to his or her effectiveness in a helping role, which might be psychotherapy, bodywork, social work, teaching, or any other professional or personal situation.

 Rather than focusing on teaching the method academically, we focus on using the Hakomi Method experientially for this self work.
 We create a group situation where people assist each other in this approach to self-study, self-discovery, and emotional healing.
 What is being healed is any attitude, habitual behaviour or belief that interferes with being fully present for oneself and/or others in a creatively loving and peaceful way.

 Hakomi is an experiential method.
-We use experiences evoked in mindfulness to discover and explore how we organize experience in our life.
+We use experiences evoked in mindfulness to discover and explore how you organize experience in our life.
 We use this method to assist others to become aware of how their life experiences are organized by old habits and beliefs, many of which may be limiting or hurtful.
-We use the method to learn how to help others have experiences which can increase the possibilities for their life to be nourishing.
+We use the method to help you learn how to support others to have experiences which can increase the possibilities for their life to be nourishing.

-Experience forms the basis of our emotional life and the way we relate to others… our emotional and relational habits are learned by the experiences we have had and the meaning we made of them.
-For any meaningful change to occur in how we experience life, we need to have new experiences, and new relationships.
+Experience forms the basis of your emotional life and the way you relate to others… your emotional and relational habits are learned by the experiences you have had and the meaning you made of them.
+For any meaningful change to occur in how you experience life, you need to have new experiences, and new relationships.
 This becomes the point, not only of Hakomi as a method of personal healing and psychotherapy, but also of the method as a training approach.

 The training group becomes a supportive community for this self work.
 The elements of collaboration, of assisting each other, of believing in and following the “client”, of a warm and loving attitude, have been shown to be contributing factors to successful outcome in psychotherapy.

 The foundation for being present with each other in this Hakomi way is the practice of loving presence.
 This revolves around the whole idea of limbic resonance, as described in a General Theory of Love.
-We want to help each other to develop our capacity to “prize others”.
+We help you to develop your capacity to “prize others”.

-We have seen that even a few days of this way of supporting each other and being supported can be carried into people’s lives outside the training and begin to change how they relate and how they work.
+We have seen that even a few experiences – online or in person - of this way of supporting each other and being supported can be carried into your life outside the training and begin to change how you relate and how you work.

-Certainly, after two or three years of being in this kind of Hakomi training, the participants demonstrate an understanding of the method as assisted self-discovery based on using little experiments done in mindfulness to help someone experience a new reality by having a missing experience of being related to in a more loving and wholesome way.
+Certainly, after two or three years of being in this kind of Hakomi training, participants demonstrate a good understanding of the method as assisted self-discovery based on using little experiments done in mindfulness to help someone experience a new reality by having a missing experience of being related to in a more loving and wholesome way.
 The focus is on therapy in a group setting.
-After two or more years, they have learned a lot about individual and group therapy using the Hakomi Method.
-More importantly, they have learned a lot about themselves in relationship to others, and have learned ways of staying present and loving in difficult situations.
+After two or more years, you have learned the basics of individual and group therapy using the Hakomi Method.
+More importantly, you have learned a lot about yourself in relationship to others and have learned ways of staying present and loving in difficult situations.

-What we help people do, which they can then begin to help others do, is be more conscious of themselves, of the impulses and feelings that arise inside them before they become reactions, of the feelings and needs of others, and of what the present situation actually calls for … or offers.
+What we help you do, which you can then begin to help others do, is be more conscious of yourself, of the impulses and feelings that arise inside you before they become reactions, of the feelings and needs of others, and of what the present situation actually calls for … or offers.

 The idea of doing this through “assisted self-discovery” is inspired by an idea expressed this way by Moshe Feldenkrais:

-So we learn to assist each other to pay attention to what we are doing and to the ideas behind it in order to find more open-hearted, conscious, and effective ways of being in the world.
+So, we help you learn to assist each other to pay attention to what you are doing and to the ideas behind it in order to find more open-hearted, conscious, and effective ways of being in the world.

-This growth in consciousness and heart means we can be responding in more creative and healthy ways instead of having the kind of automatic thoughts and knee-jerk reactions that perpetuate old patterns and experiences.
-We can be more compassionate with others and with ourselves.
+This growth in consciousness and heart means responding in more creative and healthy ways instead of having the kind of automatic thoughts and knee-jerk reactions that perpetuate old patterns and experiences.
+We can all learn to be more compassionate with others and with ourselves.
 We learn to live and relate to others in a community of support, peace, and love.
 We become true bodhisattvas.

-The very specific skills of the method that enable us to do this, which are learned experientially rather than didactically, include paying attention to nonverbal indicators of our own and someone else’s present experience, recognizing our own and another’s feelings and how they express beliefs and needs, responding skillfully and appropriately to others in both verbal and nonverbal ways, using experiments in mindfulness as a way of assisting someone in their process of self-discovery and healing, and creating a nourishing missing experience.
+The very specific skills of the method that enable you to do this, which are learned experientially rather than didactically, include paying attention to nonverbal indicators of your own and someone else’s present experience, recognizing your own and another’s feelings and how they express beliefs and needs, responding skillfully and appropriately to others in both verbal and nonverbal ways, using experiments in mindfulness as a way of assisting someone in their process of self-discovery and healing, and creating a nourishing missing experience.

-We also develop a practice of mindfulness, of loving presence, of relating consciously and compassionately to others, and of understanding our relationship to suffering… our own, in other people, and in the world.
+You also develop a practice of mindfulness, of loving presence, of relating consciously and compassionately to others, and of understanding your relationship to suffering… your own, in other people, and in the world.